Cement Manju

 S. Manjunatha (born 1 January 1982), also known as Cement Manju, is an Indian politician from Karnataka.
 He is a member of the Karnataka Legislative Assembly from Sakleshpur Assembly constituency which is reserved for SC community in Hassan district.
 He represents Bharatiya Janata Party and won the 2023 Karnataka Legislative Assembly election.

 Early life and education

 Manju is from Sakleshpur.
-He is the son of late Shivananjappa.
+He is the son of Shivananjappa.
 He runs his own business.
 He completed his schooling in 1997 from M Manasa High School, Sakaleshpura.